wds4/tribal-tapestry/essays/bookJustification/introduction/rules.md

 Misrepresentation of the state of mind of The Self is a virtue when in service to the tribal narrative fiction.

+# The Tribe of the Order of the Tapestry

+Thou shalt disobey rules 1, 2, and 3.